dwyl/fields/README.md

 [How to create encryption keys](https://github.com/dwyl/phoenix-ecto-encryption-example#how-to-generate-aes-encryption-keys)

-> In our case we use a `.env` file to manage our environment variables.
+> In our case we use a **`.env`** file to manage our environment variables.
 See:
 [github.com/dwyl/**learn-environment-variables**](https://git.io/JeMLg) <br />
-This allows us to securely manage our secret keys without the risk of accidentally publishing them on Github. <br />
+This allows us to securely manage our secret keys in dev without the risk of accidentally publishing them on Github. <br />
 When we _deploy_ our Apps, we use our service provider's built-in key management service to securely store Environment Variables. e.g: